 Audience Segmentation in Digital Marketing

-praying the same message to everyone doesn’t work anymore.
+Spraying the same message to everyone doesn’t work anymore.
 This article breaks down what audience segmentation really means in digital marketing—and how smart brands use it to create content that feels personal, relevant, and drives better results.

 Most brands create content the wrong way.